Remi-Coulom/joedb/doc/source/rpc.rst

    table.
  - ``get_population`` takes a list of cities as parameter, and returns the number of persons for each city.
+ - ``get_inhabitants`` takes a city name as parameter, and returns the list of persons living in this city

 First a ``Service`` class has to be implemented to run the procedures on the
 server: